By: Roliena Slingerland

 “Here’s what we’ll do,” Mac said to the officer in charge.
 “I’ll open my home to citizens who want to help with the search.
 Got some good flashlights and bottomless coffee.
 We can meet there.”

 Maissey had run away from home once before.
 A flighty girl with developmental delays.
 “Special” was the word tossed around then.
-But you thought of her as special in the way one views a treasure; something unique and precious.
-Only years later, you realized they’d meant something altogether different.
+But she thought of her as special in the way one views a treasure; something unique and precious.
+Only years later, she realized they’d meant something altogether different.

 They would find her.
 The spring weather had been mild.
 The officer nodded his acceptance.
 “We need volunteers to comb this area.
 Come across evidence, footprints, anything even minor, please do not touch and get a hold of one of my men as soon as you can.”